Flint Creek Water Park: Description

 The 1900 acre Flint Creek Water Park provides a wide assortment of outdoor recreational opportunities, most focusing on water sports.
 The 600 acre Flint Creek Reservoir is created by an earthen dam impounding the headwaters of Flint Creek, which flows south into Red Creek, a tributary of the Pascagoula River.

 The lake is stocked with popular southern sporting fish: largemouth bass, bluegill, crappie, and catfish.
 The swimming area, which is seasonally open, features several water slides suitable for either children or adults.
 A nature trail provides visitors with an opportunity to enjoy outdoor scenery, plants, and wildlife.
 There are several options for overnight visitors— 156 Class A RV campsites, 40 primitive campsites, 34 vacation cabins and 12 camphouses.
 A picnic area with tables and barbecue pits is also available for day use.

 In May 2015, Splash of Fun opened within the Water Park and replaced Water Town recreation area.
 Splash of Fun recreation amenities include water slides, a swimming pool, lazy-river tubing, and a putt-putt golf course.

+In 2024, the Water Park opened its 18-hole Cheona Trails Disc Golf Course designed by Bo Kirk.

 Flint Creek Water Park is about 2 miles (3 kilometers) from the Wiggins business district (via Highway 29), which provides a full complement of basic services.
 The Water Park is about 35 miles (56 kilometers) from the Mississippi Gulf Coast, accessible via U.S. Route 49.